 Store-bought potato chips are not an expensive food.
 So why would you bother making your own?
-By making them in the microwave or the oven, you save fat, calories, and avoid preservatives.
-And homemade potato chips are fun to make and quite tasty – much more interesting than a plain old bag of chips.
+By making them at home in the microwave or oven, you cut down on fat and calories, and avoid preservatives too.
+Plus, homemade potato chips are fun to make and quite tasty.

 Potato chips can be made in the microwave, the oven, or in a deep fryer (recipes for all three options are listed below.)
 I made mine in the microwave, certainly the quickest option.
 My first batch I made without seasoning (which I would not recommend!)
 For the second batch, I coated the potatoes with a bit of olive oil and added sea salt and a chipotle spice blend.
 These turned out delicious and very crisp, perfect for dipping.

-Special equipment: A mandoline slicer is a great tool that allows you to make paper-thin, uniform potato slices in a breeze.
-This tool can also be used to slice other vegetables and fruits such as peppers, onions, carrots, apples, and more.
-Check out this one:
+A mandoline slicer is a great tool that allows you to make paper-thin, uniform potato slices in a breeze.
+This tool can also be used to slice other vegetables and fruits such as peppers, onions, carrots, apples, and much more.

 Homemade Potato Chips Recipe

 Depending on the thickness of the potatoes and how even your microwave or oven heats, some potato chips will cook faster than others.
 Make sure to check periodically to remove chips that are fully cooked while others are still baking.